gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 # Processing

-In Message 2, where the responder sends its credentials, the ead_dcf_trust format is used to include trust root hints in the EAD_2 field.
+In EDHOC message_2, where the responder sends its credentials, the ead_ta_hint format is used to include trust anchor hints in the EAD_2 field.
 This hint informs the initiator about which trust roots to prioritize when verifying the responder's credentials.
-For example, if the initiator’s trust store contains multiple CA/ICA certificates, the responder can include a hint indicating that the credentials should be verified using a specific trust root identified by kid, x5t, x5u, c5t, c5u or AEID.
+For example, if the initiator’s trust store contains multiple CA/intermediate CA certificates, the responder can include a hint indicating that the credentials should be verified using a specific trust root identified by kid, x5t, x5u, c5t, c5u or UUID.

 The hint structure is designed as follows:

 * ead_label: A predefined constant that identifies this EAD structure.
-* ead_value: A byte string containing CBOR-encoded trust hints (DCF_Trust_Hints).
+* ead_value: A byte string containing CBOR map of CBOR encoded trust anchor hints (ta_hints).

-DCF_Trust_Hints can contain one or more DCF_Trust_Hint entries, where each entry provides a hint on which trust root to use.
+ta_hints can contain one or more ta_hint entries, where each entry provides a hint on which trust root to use.
 The hints can include:

 * kid: A key identifier for a specific trust root.
 * x5t: A SHA-1 thumbprint of an X.509 certificate.